f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Server Groups
 =============

-Under the **User Management -> Server Groups*** page you may define **Server Groups** which are collections of remote auth servers that the VELOS platform layer will use to authenticate against.
-LDAP, RADIUS, and TACACS are supported.
+Under the **User Management -> Server Groups*** page you may define **Server Groups** which are collections of remote auth servers that the F5OS platform layer will use to authenticate against.
+LDAP, RADIUS, and TACACS+ are supported.
 For LDAP you may choose to authenticate of TCP or SSL.
 You can configure the remote host’s IP address and port.

 .. image:: images/initial_setup_of_rseries_platform_layer/image34.png
   :align: center